 For academic librarians, research should be regarded not as something separate from our normal public or technical service tasks, but rather as an integral part of those duties.
-In the words of William K. Black and Joan M. Leysen, "there should be a real continuity between professional practice, research, and service, and we need to appreciate the benefits inherent in this relationship."
-Through engaging in the research process and accompanying literature search, academic librarians can gain a deeper understanding of an issue or roblem related to their work routines. as Black and Leysen put it, "scholarly projects should come ... from the daily work of the librarian who is involved in planning and developing services and programs and in making decisions reated to them."5 For example, a reference brarian doing a research study on the eference interview can use that research as a means to improve his or her ability work with patrons at the reference desk.
-By having this research published as a journal article or in some other format, he or she then allows other librarans to benefit from it.
-As Rebecca Watson-Boone describes it, this is the model of the academic librarian as "pracitioner-researcher," who is able not only to use research as a means of improving professional practice, but also to incororate research methods into their daily work habits and problem-solving skills.6
+In the words of William K. Black and Joan M. Leysen, "there should be a real continuity between professional practice, research, and service, and we need to appreciate the benefits inherent in this relationsbip."
+Through engaging in the research process and accompanying literature search, academic librarians can gain a deeper understanding

-... research enables librarians to develop the skills and analytical abilities necessary to cope in an environment of constant change.
+•• ... research enables librarians to develop the skills and analytical abilities necessary to cope in an environment of constant change. ••